 Employee Assistance Program, including Manager Assist

-The Employee Assistance Program (EAP) is a free, short-term, and strictly confidential counselling service that helps our employees be at their best.
+The Employee Assistance Program (EAP) is a free, short-term, and strictly confidential counselling service that helps our employees and their families be at their best.
 These sessions can be used to develop tailored strategies to help enhance wellbeing – both in and outside of work.
-The EAP is available 24 hours a day, seven days a week for up to four sessions for the Department's employees (and school council employees such as casual relief teachers).
-Immediate family members of Department employees can also now access EAP..
+The EAP is available 24 hours a day, seven days a week for up to four sessions for the department's employees (and school council employees such as casual relief teachers).
+Immediate family members of department employees over the age of 18 can also now access EAP.

 A dedicated telephone advisory service (Manager Assist) is also available to support principals, school leaders and managers.
 This service can provide advice and coaching on a range of issues such as approaching a difficult conversation with employees, managing challenging team dynamics, leading through uncertainty and change, supporting staff at risk and managing the impact of mental health issues within the workplace.

-For more information on using the EAP, please refer to the Frequently Asked Questions.
+Video Counselling Frequently Asked Questions.
+For more information on using the EAP, please refer to the

-Any further enquiries regarding the EAP and other support services available to Department employees can be directed to the can be directed to the Employee Health, Safety and Wellbeing Division through email email@example.com.
+Any further enquiries regarding the EAP and other support services available to Department employees can be directed to the Employee Health, Safety and Wellbeing Division through email email@example.com

 Occupational Health and Safety (OHS) Advisory Service

-Employees and managers with OHS queries can access the Department's expert health and safety support service.
-The OHS Advisory Service can provide help with implementing the OHS Management System, reporting or closing hazards or incidents in eduSafe, conducting workstation assessments, conducting risk assessments and other OHS issues.
+Employees and managers with OHS queries can access the department's expert health and safety support service.
+The OHS Advisory Service can provide help with implementing the OHS Management System, reporting or closing hazards or incidents in eduSafe Plus, conducting workstation assessments, conducting risk assessments and other OHS issues.

 Our OHS Advisory Service now has mental health and wellbeing specialists to assist leadership teams to proactively safeguard wellbeing and respond to wellbeing issues.